 Of course, when you first put on your Invisalign aligners they may be uncomfortable.
 That’s because you are not used to them, and they are putting new pressure on your teeth and mouth!
-But, the longer you wear your aligners, you should get used to them.
+But the longer you wear your aligners, the more you should get used to them.

-You shouldn’t feel any pain when you are eating, and if you do, speak with your dentist.
+You shouldn’t feel any pain when you are eating, and if you do, speak with your Invisalign dentist or orthodontist.
 However, if your teeth and jaw are already sore then it may be a little uncomfortable to chew at first.

 Another issue that you may encounter is if the edges of your aligner are sharp or rough.
 This can cause irritation and soreness of the gums, but your dentist can rectify this easily if you let them know.

-It’s important to remember that any pain from Invisalign won’t last forever, so don’t let it put you off getting treatment.
+It’s important to remember that any pain from the Invisalign system won’t last forever, so don’t let it put you off getting treatment.

 When does Invisalign stop hurting?

 Everyone is different though, and some people may experience no pain at all, and some just mild discomfort.
-But, if you are experiencing pain that lasts much longer than this then you may need to contact your dentist or orthodontist for advice.
+But, if you are experiencing pain that lasts much longer than this then you may need to contact your Invisalign doctor for advice.

 Invisalign pain first week

-If you are one of the people that does experience pain with Invisalign, some of the types of pain that you can expect to have in the first week include:
+If you are one of the people that does experience pain during Invisalign treatment, some of the types of pain that you can expect to have in the first week include: